d12frosted/elpa-mirror/nongnu/gc-buffers-readme.txt

 those buffers, either because they don't do that or any unhandled error prevents it from doing that.
 Over time, these "garbage" buffer can pile up and eat up your memory.
-For example, there were 1359 garbage buffers created by Flymake Emacs Lisp byte compiler backend over 5 days, which ate up half of my memory.
+For example, there were 1359 garbage buffers created by Flymake Emacs Lisp byte compiler backend over 5 days.

 This package's purpose is to clear them automatically, so you can use your memory to edit more files, run more commands and to use other